The conference app allows you to filter your agenda by topic areas. View the agenda online now by clicking below.

 Due to inadequate resources, most individual adults staying in emergency shelter will not get access to rapid re-housing (RRH) or permanent supportive housing (PSH).
 Yet, everyone staying in emergency shelter needs a place to live as quickly as possible.
 Discuss how shelters can provide housing-focused case management, rapid-exit services, flexible financial assistance, facilitated self-resolution, and creative housing plans.

-Increasing homelessness, particularly unsheltered homelessness, puts enormous pressure on mayors and other local leaders to do something (anything!), and quickly!
+Increasing homelessness, particularly unsheltered homelessness, puts enormous pressure on mayors, county executives, and other local leaders to do something (anything!), and quickly!
 Explore common pitfalls, effective responses, and how to promote informed decision-making among your elected officials in this interactive session.

 6.05 Partnering with Providers of Mental and Behavioral Health to Support At-Risk and Homeless Adults